Rich107/opencode.nvim/README.md

 # opencode.nvim

-This plugin provides a simple, convenient bridge between Neovim and the powerful [opencode](https://github.com/sst/opencode) AI assistant.
+This plugin provides a convenient, customizable bridge between Neovim and the powerful [opencode](https://github.com/sst/opencode) AI assistant.
 No new tools to learn — just effective, contextualized research, reviews, refactors, and documentation, right inside your editor.

 <table>
   <tr>